- Scientific name: Trachipterus arcticus

 - Description: Distinctive looking fish which has elongated, slender, bright silvery body which is free of scales and sometimes has a number of large black spots present.
 Dorsal fin is pink to reddish in colour runs the entire length of the body.
 Tail is very small and also pink/red in colour.
 No anal fins are present and pectoral fins are very small.
 Eyes are extremely large and the mouth can be extended outwards when feeding.

-The dealfish is a rare and unusual species of fish which, although rare, is found around the UK on a sporadic basis.
+The dealfish is an unusual species of fish which, although rare, is found around the UK on a sporadic basis.
 While the term ribbonfsh is sometimes used to describe this species this is technically incorrect as ribbonfish is the family which this species belongs to and there are ten separate species of ribbonfish found around the world.
 However, the species featured on this page is the only one found in British waters on anything approaching a regular basis.

 Dealfish are a striking looking species due to their slender, laterally compressed body which is bright silver in colour and their reddish to pink dorsal fin.
 They are found predominantly in the northern and western areas of the Atlantic Ocean.
 Dealfish live in deep water far away from land masses, although they live in the middle of the water column at depths of around 200 – 500 metres and are do not live and feed on the seabed.